helm/charts/README.md

 Once these two steps are done a chart approver can merge pull requests following the directions in the [REVIEW_GUIDELINES.md](REVIEW_GUIDELINES.md) file.

+## Trusted Collaborator

+The `pull-charts-e2e` test run, that installs a chart to test it, is required before a pull request can be merged.
+These tests run automatically for members of the Helm Org and for chart OWNERS, listed in OWNERS files.
+For regular contributors who are trusted, in a manner similar to Kubernetes community members, we have trusted collaborators.
+These individuals can have their tests run automatically as well as mark other pull requests as ok to test by adding a comment of `/ok-to-test` on pull requests.

+There are two paths to becoming a trusted collaborator.
+One only needs follow one of them.

+1. If you are a Kubernetes GitHub org member and have your Kubernetes org membership public you can become a trusted collaborator for Helm Charts
+2. Get sponsorship from one of the Charts Maintainers listed in the OWNERS file at the root of this repository

+The process to get added is:

+* File an issue asking to be a trusted collaborator
+* A Helm Chart Maintainer can then add the user as a read only collaborator to the repository

 ## Review Process

 For information related to the review procedure used by the Chart repository maintainers, see [Merge approval and release process](CONTRIBUTING.md#merge-approval-and-release-process).